Center for Transformative Action

 Who We Are

-The Center for Transformative Action was established in 2009 as a private nonprofit activity of First Unitarian Church to work with other nonprofits, churches, and community activists to improve our communities.
+The Center for Transformative Action was established in 2010 as a private nonprofit activity (501(c)3) of First Unitarian Church to work with other nonprofits, churches, and community activists to improve our communities.
 The Center recognizes the need for targeted actions to improve social, economic, and environmental justice.